 While it’s somewhat clunky, the way this is usually handled is by setting up a different bank feed for payment processor so for example you may have separate “Airwallex - AUD” and “Airwallex - USD” feeds in your Xero dashboard.
 You’ll need the Xero multi-currency level subscription and each currency setup within Xero but once the currencies and feeds are setup, it’s pretty straightforward.

-If you’re making sales in Australia you’re typically charging GST (see our How does GST work FAQ for more information).
+If you’re making sales in you're typically charging GST (Australia) or VAT (UK) - see our How does GST and VAT work FAQ for more information.

-Some clients use a a single top-line price, with a small note that, in Australia, GST is either included, or will be added.
+Some clients use a a single top-line price, with a small note that, in Australia or UK, GST or VAT is either included, or will be added.
 This is typically something you will need to have figured out when building your App/website.

 The challenge is when you’re receiving payment … through a payment processor … that you need to be able to identify what payments come from Australian customers.
-The Australian transactions need to be correctly recorded as including GST so that this can be included in your Business Activity Statement so that the ATO receives the GST you have collected.
+The Australian transactions need to be correctly recorded as including GST (and UK transactions including VAT) so that this can be included in your ATO / HMRC reporting.

-Note also that GST matters, regardless of currency.
-You could be selling in USD to Australian customers, and you would need to account for the GST … in USD initially, but ultimately calculated and paid to the ATO in AUD equivalent.
+Note also that GST/VAT matters, regardless of currency.
+You could be selling in USD to Australian/UK customers, and you would need to account for the GST/VAT … in USD initially, but ultimately calculated and paid to the ATO in AUD equivalent.

 Depending on your business you may be: